-Steffen Kverneland's Munch is a graphic biography which presents Edvard Munch's life and work through extended use of excerpts from Munch's own writings and descriptions of his contemporaries.
-His exploitation of the comic book format is exceptional, and with this work Kverneland elevates the genre to a new level.
+Steffen Kverneland's Munch is a graphic biography which presents Edvard Munch's life and work through extended use of excerpts from Munch's own writings and descriptions by his contemporaries.
+His utilization of the comic book format is exceptional, and with this work Kverneland elevates the genre to a new level.

 The book has been translated into German, French, Korean, Polish, Dutch and Danish.
 In 2013 it won the Brage Prize for Non-Fiction, the Ministry of Culture's prize for best comic book and the Pondus Prize.

 A beautiful day | René van Blerk | Rubinstein Publishing, 2015

 This childrens book is published in connection with the exhibition Van Gogh+Munch at the Munch Museum and the Van Gogh Museum in 2015.
 In the book the two artists, Vincent van Gogh and Edvard Munch, meet in a dream.
 They’ve brought their painting equipment with them and go to the beach together.
 There’s so much to see!
 What should they paint?

 The book is illustraded by Erik Kriek, and is published in collaboration with the Munch Museum and the Van Gogh Museum.

 Edvard Munch, artes-bok 18 | William Ritter | Pax Forlag, 2015